Caspian-Ltd/Bayesian_stress_testing/README.md

+NOTE-  this project in no longer live or supported in any way.
+Please do not attempt to contact the developer. thanks.

 # README #

 This is the implementation of the paper "BAYESIAN STRESS TESTING OF MODELS IN A CLASSIFICATION HIERARCHY" accepted for publication in WCCI 2020. [arxiv](https://arxiv.org/abs/2005.12327)